ocbe-uio/teaching_mf9130e/for_instructors/how-to.md

 You might need to [install quarto](https://quarto.org/docs/get-started/) and upgrade Rstudio to the latest version, to be able to render the documents by yourself.

+### Recommended workflow

+1. Clone the repo to your local
+2. Make a branch
+3. test render `index.qmd`, see if the whole website renders
+4. change something on the branch
-Make sure that the path are set properly so that files can be loaded properly.
+5. test `render` the `qmd` files you modified.
+Make sure that the path are set properly so that files can be loaded properly
+6. push to remote
+7. make a pull request, someone will take over from here

+### Deploy changes to the website (avoid this if you are not sure!)

-*Deploy changes to the website*: push all modifications to github, the site will update itself momentarily (after the CI/CD are successful)
+push all modifications to github, the site will update itself momentarily (after the CI/CD are successful)

 You can also let me know if you need any help with the website or text.